barvian/thesis/paper.md

 ##### SSDynamicText

 Simply put, nearly every label in this application is either a `SSDynamicLabel` or `SSDynamicTextView`.
 This library made Dynamic Text incorporation absolutely trivial, and code never had to be adjusted to account for text size adjustments.
-In nearly every case it was simply a matter of using the appropriate `SSDynamicText` subclass instead of the built-in Cocoa equivalent.
+In nearly every case it was simply a matter of using the appropriate `SSDynamicText` subclass instead of the built-in iOS equivalent.

 ##### UIImage+Additions